 Finally, this week was the first day of middle school for my kidlets.
 This will be the first year they aren’t all together.
-RocketMan is in a seperate section from GooseyGirl and BirdMan.
+RocketMan is in a separate section from GooseyGirl and BirdMan.
 They do have piano all together but that is it.
 I’m interested to see how they do with the change.
 They’ve never relied on each other in the classroom or even sat by each other much.
-They just found comfort in know brother and sister were there with them.
+They just found comfort in knowing brother and sister were there with them.
 I’m sure they’ll have a great year.

 Back to the studio!
 After all, you come here for quilty stuff, right?
 I’ve got a bunch of clients with quilts in the fair and I haven’t heard yet who got ribbons.
 I’m crossing my fingers for all of them!